PetrGlad/emmate/README.md

 ## TODO

+- [ ] Have a separate edit-position and play-start cursors, so it is possible to jump back to listen to the modified version.
 - [ ] Note input (with mouse).
 - [ ] Allow editing sustain events.
 - [ ] Do not save a new snapshot when there are no changes.